 Audiences won’t be presented with a laborious message packed with information, making them a lot more likely to read it.

 One crippling factor for email marketing is spam.
-Even after putting in the time and effort making some amazing email marketing content, it may never even reach people’s inboxes.
+Even after putting in the time and effort to make some amazing email marketing content, it may never even reach people’s inboxes.